MURPHYENGINEERING/lab4asm/README.md

   ; - binary, hex, and decimal literals
   ; - named registers
   ; - jump to labels
-  ; Unfortunately negative jumps are not possible because ; RD is only 4 bits wide, but PC is 8 bits, so we can't overflow it.
-  ; So our machine doesn't support loops :(

-  LDI  0b1  A    ; put 1 into count register A
+	LDI 1 A			; counter in register A
-  LDI  0x04 B    ; put 4 into limit register B
+	LDI 3 B			; limit in register B

-  ADI   A 3 A    ; Add to counter
+loop:
-  CMPJ  B A end  ; skip the next instruction if B >= A NOP
+	CMPJ B A 2		; continue looping while B >= A
+	JMP end			  ; escape loop if CMPJ failed
+	ADI A 1 A		  ; increment A
+	JMP loop

 end:
 	HALT
 ```

 Resulting Memory Initialization File (`lab4.mif`):